-+ Blue/Green - A blue and green highlight indicates that the clip is both loaded into the preview bus and being taken.
++ Blue/Green - A blue and green highlight on the same row indicates that the clip is both loaded into the preview bus and being taken.
 This highlight will change to red once the clip has fully transitioned to the program bus.

-The blue/green highlight is the normal highlight color that is seen when a clip is being taken in sequence - either through manual takes, or via links in the clip list.
+The blue/green highlight is seen when a clip is being taken through a manual take, with a delay rather than a crossfade.
 Initially the next clip will have only a blue highlight to indicate that it is loaded into the preview bus for playback next.
-When the Take button is pressed, the next clip will receive the blue/green highlight to indicate that it is being taken but remains in the preview bus until the transition is complete.
+When the Take button is pressed, the next clip will receive the blue/green highlight to indicate that it is being taken but remains in the preview bus until the delay is complete.

 Note: The blue/green highlight is only visible during the transition from one clip to another in the program bus.
-Therefore, the length of time that it is visible is dependent on the length of the transition time (crossfade or delay).
+Therefore, the length of time that it is visible is dependent on the length of the transition time (delay time).

-During long transitions, it is possible to click on another clip in the clip list to select it to be loaded into the preview bus for subsequent playback.
-When this situation arises, the current transition is not stopped and will complete.
+During long manual delays, it is possible to click on another clip in the clip list to select it to be loaded into the preview bus while the prior preview clip is waiting to be loaded into the program bus.
+When this situation arises, the current delayed transition is not stopped and will complete.
 But to indicate that one clip is being taken but another clip is now loaded into the preview bus, the two clips will have green highlighting and blue highlighting respectively.
 Once the transition is complete, the green clip will turn red, and the blue clip will stay blue.